victorSMRU/transmission-blocking-plasmodium-vivax/README.md

 This repository provides data and code for the analysis of a laboratory study carried out to assess the transmission-blocking activity of antimalarial drugs (artesunate, chloroquine and methylene blue) against _Plasmodium vivax_ gametoyctes.

-This analysis was carried out by Dr. Victor Chaumeau* under the supervision of Dr. James A. Waston, who developed the analysis framework and wrote the Stan code for the Bayesian multi-level model used in this study, based on the original work of Medeley _et al._
+This analysis was carried out by Victor Chaumeau* under the supervision of James A. Waston, who developed the analysis framework and wrote the Stan code for the Bayesian multi-level model used in this study, based on the original work of Medeley _et al._

 _Medley GF, Sinden RE, Fleck S, Billingsley PF, Tirawanchai N, Rodriguez MH.
 Heterogeneity in patterns of malarial oocyst infections in the mosquito vector.
 Parasitology.
 1993 Jun;106 ( Pt 5):441–9._